 European Solidarity Corps – International Youth Houses in Pori, Finland

-On this page you can find more information about our International Youth Houses project.
+On this page you can find more information about our International Youth Houses -project.
 We have tried to gather all the practical info to answer the most frequently asked questions.
-But if you still have something to ask, you can find our contact information on the bottom of this page.
+But if you still have some questions, you can find our contact information at the bottom of this page.

 How to apply